Alx101/gitgud/README.md

 A small repo with branches and stuff to test some git commands.

-The following commands will be tried out in this repo:
+The following will be tried out in this repo:

 - `rebase`
+- `cherry-pick`
+- `rebase-onto`
+- fixup commits